Polish Cultural Programme in Japan 2019

 Autumn was definitely a theatre-rich season with two Polish-Japanese performances.
 The main event was a joint production of Festival / Tokyo and TR Warszawa Theatre Always Coming Home.
 This theatrical interpretation of Ursula K. Le Guin’s novel draws the viewers’ attention to the problem of identity.
 The show opened 2019 Festival / Tokyo, and eventually was included in the TR Warszawa’s permanent repertoire.

 Focus on Poland at Theatre Festival for Young Audiences in Okinawa

 Film & Club Events

-The event probably most eagerly anticipated by the Japanese filmgoers is another edition of the Poland Film Festival, held annually in November in Tokyo, Kyoto, Osaka and other cities since 2012.
+The event most eagerly anticipated by the Japanese filmgoers was another edition of the Poland Film Festival, held annually in November in Tokyo, Kyoto, Osaka and other cities since 2012.
 Every year the festival presents both classics of Polish cinema and the latest productions from Poland.

 polish culture in asia